Relativistic perturbation theory for black-hole boson clouds

 Note that, as demonstrated for Kerr QNMs in Ref.~\cite{Green:2022htq}, this product can be used to project initial data onto modes, resulting in the known mode excitation coefficients~\cite{Leaver:1986gd,Nollert:1998ys,Berti:2006wq}.
 In the hydrogenic limit, this reduces to the familiar inner product on the (real) hydrogenic mode functions,

 up to an overall factor.
 In this limit, no regularization is required.

 For QBSs in Schwarzschild, it is convenient to adopt an alternative regularization involving counter-term subtraction~\cite{Sberna:2021eui}.
-This is particularly useful when mode solutions are only known numerically.
+This is particularly useful when mode solutions are only known numerically and thus cannot be easily continued into the complex $r_*$-plane.
 For Schwarzschild, the integrals over $r$ and $\theta$ factorize, and the latter gives rise to the usual orthogonality relation for spherical harmonics.
 The radial integration can then be regularized by subtracting suitable counter-terms,

 where $X(r)=rR(r)$.
 For long-lived states ($M|\omega_I| \ll 1$), only the leading counter-term is needed to make the product finite.
 Further details of the counter-term subtraction method, including a discussion of higher-order counter-terms, are provided in the Supplemental Material.
 Note that this method works for QBSs, since regularizing the QNM divergence at infinity would require an infinite series of subtractions.